Wasserstein Stability for Persistence Diagrams: Applications

 \section{Applications}

-We present some applications of the results of the cellular Wasserstein stability theorem.
-Two are relatively straightforward: sublevel set filtrations of grayscale images and persistent homology transforms of different geometric embeddings of the same simplicial complex.
-Conceptually, both cases involve height functions determined by vertex values.
+In this section we will present some applications of the results of the cellular Wasserstein stability theorem.
+Sublevel set filtrations of grayscale images and persistent homology transforms of different geometric embeddings of the same simplicial complex are both cases which involve height functions determined by vertex values.
 We will prove Lipschitz stability in terms of the $l_p$ norms over the set of vertices, where the Lipschitz constants are bounded by the number of cells in the links of each vertex.
-In the next section, we discuss stability theorems for distance filtrations in Euclidean space, e.g. Vietoris-Rips and \v Cech filtrations.
-The situation for this case is much more intricate and we present some partial results.
+We also will prove some immediate corollaries for stability of Rips filtrations.

+There are different notions of points we consider; points in the persistence diagrams and elements of a point set in $\R^d$.
+To minimize confusion, we restrict the term points to refer to persistence diagrams, preferring the term vertices for the more geometric notions.
+While this has the drawback of resulting in references to vertices in a point set, we feel this is a good compromise.